 • Suction apparatus

-• A combination anaesthetic and vasoconstrictor agent (e.g. lidocaine with phenylephrine),
+• A combination anaesthetic and vasoconstrictor agent (e.g. lidocaine with phenylephrine)

 • Nasal speculum

-• Method of cautery either a silver nitrate application stick or equipment for electrocautery
+• Method of cautery – either a silver nitrate application stick, or equipment for electrocautery

-In children, it is normally the case that adequate first aid measures will stop bleeding.
-In this situation, inspection of the anterior nasal cavity will commonly reveal either crusting of the anterior nasal mucosa or a visible vessel.
-A Cochrane review [34] and two RCTs [35,36] have compared application of antiseptic nasal cream (e.g. Naseptin) with silver nitrate cautery in children with recurrent epistaxis and found no significant difference between the two in the frequency of recurrent bleeding.
 The use of silver nitrate cautery was also associated with greater pain.
-Children with recurrent nose bleeds and nasal crusting should therefore be treated with topical nasal antiseptic cream applied twice daily for 4 weeks.
-In the presence of a visible vessel on the septum, cauterisation with silver nitrate is recommended [37].
+Children with recurrent nose bleeds and nasal crusting should, therefore, be treated with topical nasal antiseptic cream applied twice daily for 4 weeks.
+In the presence of a visible vessel on the septum, cauterisation with silver nitrate is recommended.
+[26]

 Topical antiseptic cream is as effective as silver nitrate cautery in preventing further nosebleeds in children with recurrent epistaxis.

-In adult patients especially on antiplatelet drugs (Aspirin), treatment with topical application of TXA soaked cotton pledget (500 mg TXA in 5 ml) is painless, rapid and effective approach to achieving hemostasis in anterior epistaxis who fail direct pressure and can be tried prior the placement of an anterior nasal pack with no evidence of serious adverse effects [45].
+In adult patients especially on antiplatelet drugs (Aspirin), treatment with topical application of TXA soaked cotton pledget (500 mg TXA in 5 ml) is painless, rapid and effective approach to achieving hemostasis in anterior epistaxis who fail direct pressure and can be tried prior the placement of an anterior nasal pack with no evidence of serious adverse effects.
+[27]

 If first aid measures and attempts at cautery are unsuccessful or there is bilateral bleeding, then the nose should be packed.
-Traditional ribbon gauze soaked in BIPP packing has been superseded by the development of nasal tampons.
-There are two main types of tampon, the compressed sponge (e.g. Merocel, Rhino Rocket) type and the inflatable balloon tampon (e.g. Rapid Rhino)

-There are two sizes of Rapid rhio nasal packs ie 5.5cm and 7.5 cm.
+There are two sizes of Rapid rhio nasal packs i.e. 5.5cm and 7.5 cm.
 Immerse in saline or distilled water before insertion and for all anterior nasal packs, try to place them as horizontally as possible to prevent misplacement.
-For rapid rhino inject air to the amount either tolerated or cause haemostasis as too much air instillation could lead to more patients discomfort as well as could lead to pack trauma.
-For Merosel packs, ideally apply antiseptic cream like Naseptin before the insertion and once inserted, instill few mls of saline or distilled water for the pack to expand.
+For rapid rhino inject air to the amount either tolerated or cause haemostasis as too much air instillation could lead to more patients’ discomfort as well as could lead to pack trauma.
+For Merosel packs, ideally apply antiseptic cream like Naseptin before the insertion and once inserted, instil few mls of saline or distilled water for the pack to expand.
 Secure the threads of Merosel or tube end of rapid rhino with tape applied on to nose or face.

 Make sure to re-examine the oropharynx after the nasal pack for blood diversion or poster epistaxis.